finn-no/eslint-config-finn/rules.md

   * 5

 ## [new-cap](http://eslint.org/docs/rules/new-cap)
-require constructor `function` names to begin with a capital letter (new-cap)
+require constructor names to begin with a capital letter (new-cap)

 ### Available options
 * `"newIsCap": true` (default) requires all `new` operators to be called with uppercase-started functions.